Peter-Dated-Projects/2026-03-03_utilies-agent/DESIGN.md

 # Design Logs / Thought Process while working on this project

+## SEN-4_website-interaction

+so i sent gemini a bunch of information regarding the ids of specific buttons and such.

+i guess no i shall send it into antigravity to figure out how to implement it quickly using playwrite i think?
+question: why not Selenium?

+because it doesn't matter what i pick. ai will make it easy enough to use.

+Will update later when finished implementing base.

 ## Sen-3_email-filtering

 I'm wondering if I should just write a non LLM dependent approach...